Benzin

 In Germany, gasoline is called Benzin (which is derived from the chemical mixture benzine).
 The song uses the word "Gasolin", however the word does not exist in the German language, but it is an English word made German.
 There was, however, a German chain of gas stations called "Gasolin."

-Benzin was Rammstein's first number one single, getting to number one in Finland after its release in 2005.

 Music video

 In the video, Rammstein are firefighters.
 They have not had a call for a long time, and are thus very ill-equipped for dealing with an emergency.
 They enter a huge, three-lane-wide fire-engine, and set off on their journey, not taking any notice of the damage they are causing, or the people they are killing.
 They plow through high-voltage power-lines, trains, trees and normal road vehicles; despite this, the truck remains unscratched.

 During the journey, the scene changes to a fantasy by guitarist Paul H. Landers, during which he saves a "damsel-in-distress" from a burning building.
 During this fantasy, the band members are seen playing their instruments in the background amongst the smoke.

 The scene returns to the Fire-engine, plowing through traffic and buildings before it overturns and sends the band-members crashing through the windscreen.
 As Till comes round, a man points to the top of a nearby building.
 It dawns on them that they have crashed right outside the emergency.

 They scramble to get a safety trampoline out for the jumper, who happens to be Christian "Flake" Lorenz.
 The trampoline rips just as he jumps, at which point the video ends, implying the man's death seconds later - the actual event likely considered too graphic to include - and thus the destruction up to that point having achieved nothing.